Table Of Contents

 • Used or Tested in: Breast cancer, cervical cancer, esophageal cancer, Hodgkin lymphoma, Kaposi’s sarcoma, mesothelioma, non-small cell lung cancer, ovarian cancer, testicular cancer

-Vinorelbine is typically administered in cycles of six weekly intravenous (IV) injections, though this varies based on the patient’s health factors and whether vinorelbine is combined with another chemotherapy drug.
+Doctors administer vinorelbine in cycles of six weekly intravenous (IV) injections.
+This varies based on the patient’s health factors and whether vinorelbine is combined with another chemotherapy drug.

 Vinorelbine in Mesothelioma Treatment

-Vinorelbine regimens are not as effective at extending survival as the standard pemetrexed and cisplatin treatment for mesothelioma.
-However, because vinorelbine has shown some effectiveness and has relatively low toxicity, doctors have continued to explore its value as a palliative or second-line therapy.
+Vinorelbine regimens are not as effective as pemetrexed and cisplatin treatment for mesothelioma.
+Vinorelbine has shown some effectiveness and has relatively low toxicity.
+Doctors have continued to explore its value as a palliative or second-line therapy.

-• Palliative Therapy: Vinorelbine can relieve symptoms and improve quality of life for mesothelioma patients who cannot tolerate other cancer therapies.
+• Palliative Therapy: It relieves symptoms and improves quality of life for those who cannot tolerate other cancer therapies.

-• Second-Line Therapy: Doctors may administer a regimen including vinorelbine to treat cancer reoccurrence after a patient has already received standard chemotherapy.
+• Second-Line Therapy: Doctors may use vinorelbine to treat cancer reoccurrence after standard chemotherapy.

-A 2017 review of second-line chemotherapy treatment for mesothelioma suggests even though international guidelines include vinorelbine as a suggested drug, the research evidence supporting its use is inconclusive.
+A 2017 study reviewed second-line chemotherapy treatment for mesothelioma.
+International guidelines include vinorelbine as a suggested drug.
+Yet the research evidence supporting its use is inconclusive.

-In 2014, the Wales Cancer Trials Unit began a phase II clinical trial to further study the effectiveness of vinorelbine as a second-line treatment.
+The Wales Cancer Trials Unit is studying the effectiveness of vinorelbine as a second-line treatment.
 The researchers also aim to determine whether the BRCA1 gene is required for vinorelbine to cause cancer-cell death.

-A 2021 research study discovered that people with a BRCA1/MAD2L1 genetic deficiency may have decreased effectiveness with vinorelbine.
+A 2021 study discovered that vinorelbine is less effective in people with a BRCA1/MAD2L1 genetic deficiency.

 Side Effects of Vinorelbine